Car insurance terms – a glossary

 Broker

-An intermediary that sells insurance on behalf of different insurance companies.
+An independent intermediary that sells insurance on behalf of different insurance companies.
+A car insurance broker can be useful if you need a specialist policy.

 Car insurance excess

-This is a fixed charge you’ll need to pay if you want to make a claim.
-There are two types of excess - compulsory and voluntary excess.
+This is a fixed charge you’ll pay towards a claim.
+There are two types of excess – compulsory and voluntary.

 Car insurance policy

-Your car insurance documents, detailing the terms and conditions of your contract.
-There are three types of car insurance policy: third party, third party fire and theft, and comprehensive.
+Your car insurance documents detailing the terms and conditions of your contract.
+There are three types of car insurance policy:

 This is the legal proof that a driver is insured.
-It shows what car is covered, who’s allowed to drive it and what it can be used for - for example, whether that’s business or just pleasure.
+It shows which car is covered, what period the insurance covers, who’s allowed to drive the car and what it can be used for – for example, whether that’s business or pleasure.

 Claim